-These small creatures are told to be as strong as 3 – 4 men – and men in Solomon Islands are not weaklings at all.
-Nevertheless they can be easily wounded – their weak spots are buttocks.
+These small creatures are told to be as strong as 3 – 4 men – and men in the Solomon Islands are not weaklings at all.
+Nevertheless, they can be easily wounded – their weak spots are buttocks.
 Kakamoras reportedly have disgusting odor.

-Legends tell that they might start beating one of their own tribesman and he would weep like a child.
-Traveler would think that there is a lost child in the jungle and would look for it.
-Finally traveler gets lost and hears kakamoras sitting high in the trees and mocking him.
+Legends tell that they might start beating one of their own tribesmen and he would weep like a child.
+The traveler would think that there is a lost child in the jungle and would look for it.
+Finally, traveler gets lost and hears kakamoras sitting high in the trees and mocking him.
 There might be much worse ending – kakamoras may attack and stab with their sharp nails and eat their victim.
 There are also stories about unsuccessful attempts of kakamoras to steal children from villages.

-But if a lonely traveller feels that kakamoras are bothering him, it is enough to wave a white cloth.
-Then all these creatures are terryfied and run away.
+But if a lonely traveler feels that kakamoras are bothering him, it is enough to wave a white cloth.
+Then all these creatures are terrified and run away.

 Dancing in the moonlight

 Kakamoras supposedly live in remote limestone caves in the interior of Makira.
 More stories are from the western part of the island – Arosi land.
 They eat nuts, fruits and are especially fond of possums.